OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Advanced/Boot-from-External-Storage.md

 #### Installing the Tools

-On your Omega, install  a few filesystem tools by running the following commands:
+Since USB Kernel modules are pre-installed, on your Omega, install  a filesystem tool by running the following commands:

 ```
 opkg update
-opkg install kmod-usb-storage-extras e2fsprogs kmod-fs-ext4
+opkg install e2fsprogs
 ```

 #### Connecting External Storage Device